ossd-sp22/project-evaluation/jayli_evaluation/cagov_designsystem_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__
+Might be friendly towards people with experience with front end dev and design systems, but could be challenging in terms of communications.

 __Do the maintainers respond helpfully to questions in issues?__
+Yes.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+They seem pretty professional since they are an organization.

 __Do pull requests get reviewed?__
+yes!

-__Do maintainers thank people for their contributions?__
+__Do maintainers thank people for their contributions?__ yes!